proto4426/ValUSunSSN/vignettes/OLD/README.md

+**Decompress the .tar.gz and find the .Rmd and .html files inside**

 This Rmarkdown file provides a (raw) analysis made with the data taken without the transformation that has been made by Veronique in the Matlab code, i.e. the transformation

 $$\sqrt{\boldsymbol{SSN}+1}$$